hanishkvc/prgs-docs-spreadsheetkvc/README.md

   program will autoscroll if required to allow user to continue editing/entering content, within reasonable limits.

-	* [Outside cell editing] Overflowing cell's content will be shown in place of adjacent cells, provided those adjacent cells are empty.
+	* [Outside of cell editing] Overflowing cell's content will be shown in place of adjacent cells, provided those adjacent cells are empty.

 * Support evaluation of mathematical expressions which inturn can refer to